DanielAvinoam/TheSubZeroProject/README.md

 ...
 ```
 Notice the use of the global `RundownProtection` variable  - drivers can use run-down protection to safely access objects in shared system memory that are created and deleted by another kernel-mode driver.
 In our case, the variable is acquired before the queuing of an APC and it's the APC's job to release the object right before it terminates.
 The `DriverUnload` function might get blocked by a call to `ExWaitForRundownProtectionRelease`, which will wait for the `RundownProtection` to be released (if acquired).
-This is how the driver guarantee that it will not be unloaded while an APC is queued for execution, thus preventing a BSOD.
+This is how the driver guarantees that it will not be unloaded while an APC is queued for execution, thus preventing a BSOD.

 >**Note**: You might also noticed the lambda expression sent to the `QueueAPC` function.
 This is a trick to bypass the `KeInitializeApc` requirement for declaring a `PKNORMAL_ROUTINE` as the APC function and avoid casting its parameters to `PVOID` (which in some cases can cause some problems).